johnny-de/AlarmWatcher/README.md

 The first major release (v1.0.0) will focus on delivering a fully functioning backend and a user-friendly frontend, along with essential features for alarm management.
 - **Backend:** Complete and thoroughly test the backend for alarm management, handling alarm states, acknowledgments, and filtering.
 Ensure stability and reliability for all server-side operations.
 - **Frontend:** Implement a fully functional, web-based frontend for monitoring and managing alarms.
 Integrate basic filtering capabilities, allowing users to filter alarms based on alarm classes.
-Include support for Dark Mode, enabling users to switch between a light and dark theme.
+Include support for dark mode, enabling users to switch between a light and dark theme.
 Additionally, provide notification support for pushing browser notifications to the underlying OS.
 - **Docker Image:** Create and publish a Docker image on DockerHub to simplify deployment and installation.
 - **Wiki Documentation:** Prepare and publish a detailed Wiki to guide users on how to install, configure, and use AlarmWatcher.